zizhaozhang/nmi-wsi-diagnosis/README.md

 # nmi-wsi-diagnosis
-This repo constains the code for the paper of Pathologist-level Interpretable Whole-slide Cancer Diagnosis with Deep Learning.
+This repo contains the code for the paper of Pathologist-level Interpretable Whole-slide Cancer Diagnosis with Deep Learning.

 The code is under construction, which will be available soon.